UTTAMGUPTA2712/Asana-Migration/README.md

 (e.g. 150 → 2 workers, 2000 → 27) - it resizes live when you change the
 rate limit in Settings, no restart needed, and `import-all` sizes its pool once at startup from whatever rate limit you confirm.

+`download-attachments` is the one exception to all of the above: its jobs are one small API call plus a multi-second/minute file transfer, not one fast JSON call, so sizing its worker pool off the rate limit the same way would badly under-use it (e.g. 1500 rpm → ~20 workers → maybe only ~100 files/minute if each transfer takes ~12s).
+Its worker count is instead its own `--concurrency` flag (default 12, see above), independent of `--rate-limit` - concurrent file transfers aren't Asana API calls and don't draw from the rate limiter at all, only the one metadata re-fetch per attachment does.